openedx/openedx-events/docs/quickstarts/use-events-to-call-webhook.rst

         }
         send_data_to_zapier.delay(settings.ZAPIER_REGISTRATION_WEBHOOK, zapier_payload)

-Those `event receivers <Event Receiver>` work out of the box after the plugin installation.
+Those :term:`event receivers <Event Receiver>` work out of the box after the plugin installation.
 Now, we must set the plugin settings which indicate where to send the events data.
 For this, go to ``env/apps/openedx/settings/development.py`` and add your Zapier configuration:

 .. code-block:: python